Celebrating More Than 20 Years of High-Quality Medical Education and Over 200 Successful Graduates

 In addition, mentees work on research projects in designated groups of four to six, guided by mentors.
 Mentees learn how to develop the research through detailed methodology and are in charge of determining authorship rules, the development and running of the study, writing the manuscript, and applying for publication.

-Now, over 20 years later, Pancreas 2000 hopes to begin its 10th course in April 2022.
-Over 100 applications from highly-qualified candidates were received before a final selection of just 26 participants was made.
+Now, over 20 years later, Pancreas 2000 has just started its 11th course.
+Over 100 applications from highly-qualified candidates were received before a final selection of just 29 participants was made.
 This testifies to the value and reputation of the program, which can look back on many years of high-quality medical education with most graduates now in leading positions in specialized pancreas centers across Europe and North America.

 Project groups in several of the courses have successfully completed scientific studies, many of which have been published in top journals.
 Several of the founding faculty members are still actively participating in the program as mentors and remain committed to its continued development and success.
 Graduates stay in touch and collaborate through the alumni organization YOUPPIE and the Panceas 2000 network.